Raptyyy/rapty_ac_vr_guide/README.md

 2. Install and set up Windows Mixed Reality from the Microsoft Store
 3. Install and set up SteamVR from Steam
 4. Install Windows Mixed Reality for SteamVR from Steam
-5. In Content Manager go to Settings > Assetto Corsa > Video and change "Rendering Mode" to "OpenVR"
+5. In Content Manager go to <ins>Settings > Assetto Corsa > Video</ins> and change "Rendering Mode" to "OpenVR"
 </details>

 <details>